sonata-project/SonataAdminBundle/README.md

 For contribution to the documentation you cand find it on ``Resources/doc``.

+**Warning**: The bundle has been split into 2 bundles :

+* SonataAdminBundle : the current one, contains core librairies and services
+* SonataDoctrineORMAdminBundle : Integrates the admin bundle into with the Doctrine ORM project

 **Warning**: documentation files are not rendering correctly in Github (reStructuredText format) and some content might be broken or hidden, make sure to read raw files.